The myth of starting from zero

 You have picked the best ingredients from every restaurant.
 Now create that unique dish.

-A line from the show “The Bear” conveys the idea better than any corporate speak:
+A line from the show “The Bear” conveys this idea better than any corporate speak:

 "I think that's what makes a restaurant special.
 It's not the food, it's the people.
 And you know, you go to all these different places, and you work with all these different chefs, and you take a little piece of everybody with you.
 And then, when you finally open your own place, it's just this beautiful patchwork of everyone you've ever loved."